jsromerop/ML_Stanford_Linear_Regression/README.md

 # Machine_Learning_Stanford
-These are my learning projects from Machine Learning Stanford by Andrew Ng
+These are my learning projects from Linear Regression: Machine Learning Stanford by Andrew Ng